quiltdata/quilt/docs/Catalog/Qurator.md

 ### Example Use Cases

 - **Search**: _“What are the latest papers on melanoma?”_
-  Qurator will search through the Quilt packages and retrieve the most relevant data.
+  Qurator will search through the Quilt packages using Elastic Search and retrieve the most relevant data.

 - **Summarize**: _“Summarize the key points of this BRCA1 research.”_
   After selecting a specific document, Qurator will generate a clear, useful